nashid/eagleplus-pub/README.md

 The `dl-fuzzer-master` directory contains codes from Ddoctor, which is a fuzzing tool to test deep learning libraries.
 We use it to generate inputs for EAGLE.

 The `EAGLE` directory contains codes for reproducing our experiment.
-It has 5 sub directories.
+It has the following sub directories.

 Dir `rules` contains the 16 rules described in the EAGLE paper, along with api config for each rule.
 The formats of api configs are defined [here]((./EAGLE/rules/README.md)).